Arkangel12/go-with-bootstrap/README.md

 *Basic email send
 *Read from a configuration json file
 *Go templates usage
+*Dockerfile to give it a try if you need to. (you need to install docker beforme run this)

 Feel free to give some feedback i'm on leaning mode! ;)